-First Lutheran celebrates your presence with us on this Fifth Sunday after Pentecost.
+First Lutheran celebrates your presence with us on this Eighteenth Sunday after Pentecost.
 If you are looking for a church home, we would love for you to join our church family.
 You are welcome to receive Holy Communion regardless of denominational affiliation or church membership: all our tables are open, here in the sanctuary and on our patio where hungry people receive their daily bread on Mondays and Fridays.
 There is a nursery for little ones throughout the morning (see an usher for directions).

 There will be a Blessing of the Animals service at First Lutheran Church at 2:00PM today.
 All are welcome to attend, even if you don’t bring an animal!

 On Sunday, October 29 (Reformation Sunday), we will have a Reformation Party to celebrate the 500th anniversary of the Reformation.
 There will be only one service, beginning at 9:00AM, and the party will be afterward, 11:00AM-1:00PM—no Sunday school that day.
 Main dishes will be provided, and members are asked to bring side dishes.
 The suggested donation is $10 for the main course, or $15 for main course plus drinks (beer and wine–-2 drink limit).
 Coffee and water will be provided.
 Please complete the RSVP form and return either in the offering plate or to the church office.